-In response to finding weak seasonal signals in the Sr/Ca data and weak relationships between Sr/Ca, SST, and growth parameters in some of the cores, numerous other datasets were analyzed in order to reveal factors confounding the Sr/Ca-SST relationship.
-The additional monthly metal/Ca ratio time series obtained from the LA-ICP-MS analysis (Ba/Ca, Mg/Ca, B/Ca and U/Ca) were explored visually and through correlation z-tests for similarities with the Sr/Ca datasets and each other metal/Ca dataset.
+In response to finding weak seasonal signals in the Sr/Ca data and weak relationships between Sr/Ca relative to SST and growth parameters in some of the cores, several other datasets were analyzed in order to reveal factors confounding the Sr/Ca-SST relationship.
+The additional monthly metal/Ca ratio time series obtained from the laser ablation analysis (Ba/Ca, Mg/Ca, B/Ca and U/Ca) were explored visually and through correlation z-tests for similarities with the Sr/Ca datasets and each other metal/Ca dataset.
 Furthermore, Empirical Orthogonal Function (EOF) analysis was performed in MATLAB (by Dr. Nancy Prouty) to extract underlying structure in the five metal/Ca ratio monthly time series for each core.
 Individual metal/Ca datasets and the first EOF for each core were regressed against SST to determine whether SST is a major driver in the incorporation of any of these metals.
 Metal/Ca ratios were also regressed against the growth parameters.
-Any metal/Ca ratio which was well-correlated with SST was regressed with SST and the growth parameters in multiple regression tests, to determine whether that metal/Ca ratio may be a more appropriate proxy than Sr/Ca.
+Any metal/Ca ratio which was statistically correlated with SST was regressed with SST and the growth parameters in multiple regression tests, to determine whether that metal/Ca ratio may be a more appropriate proxy than Sr/Ca.

-All available environmental datasets were also compared to each Sr/Ca dataset using simple and stepwise regression analyses for monthly and annual time series.
-These were used to determine whether any of the other environmental parameters might be influencing and perhaps trumping the influence of SST and the coral growth factors in the incorporation of strontium.
+In addition to SST, all of the other available environmental datasets (rainfall, MEI, wave height, wave period, and mean sea level) were also compared to each Sr/Ca dataset using simple and stepwise regression analyses for monthly and annual time series.
+These were used to determine whether any of the other environmental parameters might be influencing and perhaps masking the influence of SST and the coral growth factors in the incorporation of Sr.